TV-Rename/Website/_manual/user.md

 There is a small "search filter" at the top of the Show List panel, typing in this box here will allow you to hide the display of shows that don't match the text.

 The right hand panel has two tabs, "Information" and "Images", the usual setting is "Information", however selecting "Images" displays all the cached images for a show or season of a show collected from [The TVDB](http://thetvdb.com "Visit thetvdb.com").
-Control of just what images are acquired is managed using the _**[Media Centre]({{ site.baseurl }}/manual/options#media-center)**_ tab of **Options>Preferences**.
+Control of just what images are acquired is managed using the _**[Media Centre]({{ site.baseurl }}/manual/options#the-media-center-tab)**_ tab of **Options>Preferences**.

 Below these panels are a series of buttons which allow you to manage the content.
 They are: -

-* {:.no-icon} `Add` - Adds a new show to the list.
+* `Add` - Adds a new show to the list.
 Remember you may need to add folders to for the show separately if you need to monitor it in the Media Library.
 You don't need to add a folder if you only want to see the shows air-dates in the _**[When to Watch](#when-to-watch "go to "When to Watch")**_ tab.

-* {:.no-icon} `Edit` - Edit the currently selected show or season.
+* `Edit` - Edit the currently selected show or season.

-* {:.no-icon} `Delete` - Remove the currently selected show(s).
+* `Delete` - Remove the currently selected show(s).

-* {:.no-icon} `Filter` - Filter the listed shows based on the entered criteria.
+* `Filter` - Filter the listed shows based on the entered criteria.

-* {:.no-icon} `Expand` - Toggle between a collapsed view of the Show List (just the show names) and an expanded view (show names, seasons and specials).
+* `Expand` - Toggle between a collapsed view of the Show List (just the show names) and an expanded view (show names, seasons and specials).

-* {:.no-icon} `Information` - Toggle between showing and hiding the (right hand) Information Panel.
+* `Information` - Toggle between showing and hiding the (right hand) Information Panel.
 If the panel is hidden the Show List panel expands to fill the tab.

-* {:.no-icon} `Open` - Opens the folder for the highlighted show or season in explorer.
+* `Open` - Opens the folder for the highlighted show or season in explorer.

-* {:.no-icon} `Visit TVDB` - Visit TheTVDB page for highlighted show or season.
+* `Visit TVDB` - Visit TheTVDB page for highlighted show or season.

 ![Add/Edit Show]({{ site.baseurl }}/assets/images/main-window/add-edit-show-basics-01.png){:.pic-l}
 Clicking on the `Add` button will open the *Add/Edit Show* window ready to add another show.